Modular Mining Systems: Modular Today

 Modular Mining has established itself in mine management technology, with systems currently running in eight languages at sites around the world.
-In October 2010, Modular announced its two-hundredth customer: Vale S.A.’s Moatize mine, an open-pit coalmine in Tete Province, Mozambique, which marked the third greenfield mine that year to implement Modular technology.
+In October 2010, Modular announced its two–hundredth customer: Vale S.A.’s Moatize mine, an open–pit coalmine in Tete Province, Mozambique, which marked the third greenfield mine that year to implement Modular technology.
 Recent innovations from Modular have come in the areas of machine guidance, remote vital signs monitoring, and mine safety.

 Products

 The IntelliMine Suite

 Modular provides software applications and hardware products designed to enhance mining operations’ productivity, safety, and equipment availability/utilization.
-The core Modular product line, the IntelliMine integrated asset management suite, includes the following products:
+The core Modular product line, the Intelli–Mine integrated asset management suite, includes the following products: